MarquezProject/marquez/docs/quickstart.md

 #### STEP 1: CREATE A NAMESPACE

 Before we can begin collecting metadata, we must first create a _namespace_.
 A `namespace` helps you organize related dataset and job metadata.
 Note that datasets and jobs are unique within a namespace, but not across namespaces.
 For example, the job `my-job` may exist in the namespace `this-namespace` and `other-namespace`, but not both.
-In this example, we will use the namespace `my-namespace`:
+In this example, we'll use the namespace `my-namespace`:

 ##### REQUEST